OlivierLD/raspberry-coffee/README.md

 $ java -version
 $ javac -version
 ```
+#### Processing
+[Processing](https://processing.org/) is a _**very cool**_ framework, initially developed for Java, that considerably simplify code development, with great results,
+implementing the concept of sketchbooks, used and reused many times since its introduction.
+Some examples in this repo will indeed use Processing.
+Processing is now also available for other languages than Java.

 ### PI4J
 PI4J is a Java library that will help you access `GPIO`, `I2C`, `SPI`, `PWM`, and other hardware protocols.